nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1a.
 The filepath is invalid
     * 1a1.
 DengueHotspotTracker shows an error message.
 Use case resumes at step 1.

 * 1a.
-The filepath contains an empty file or in the incorrect format
+The filepath contains an empty file or a file in an incorrect format
     * 1a1.
 DengueHotspotTracker shows an error message.
 Use case resumes at step 1.

 #### Use case: Export/checkout data